prayagsinojia-ops/HR-Attrition-Analysis/README.md

 - Manager rating impacts retention (~22% attrition at mid ratings).

-- Overtime is not a major attrition driver.
+- Overtime is not a major attrition driver.<br>